alospeaks/cisco-dc-automation/LabGuide/section-2-2-containers.md

   ![gitlab](/images/gitlab-302.png)

-4. You can compare what changed by clicking on the `History` tab and then selecting the `update` you want to compare.
+4. You can compare what changed by clicking on the `README.md` and then on the `History` tab.
+Select the `update` you want to compare.

   ![gitlab](/images/gitlab-304.png)